Overview Medi-Cal and Child Welfare

 Purpose

 Provide information to Child Welfare Agencies (CWAs) about Medi-Cal plans and the services they provide.
-Assist CWAs and the families they serve to gain a better understanding of Fee-For-Service (FFF) and Managed Care Plans (MCPs) so an educated choice can be made when picking a health care plan for foster youth.
+Assist CWAs and the families they serve to gain a better understanding of Fee-For-Service (FFF) and Managed Care Plans (MCPs), and foster youth Medi-Cal mental health services so an educated choice can be made when picking a health care plan for foster youth.

 Additionally, the purpose is to provide MCPs a high-level overview of the Child Welfare System in order to best serve foster youth who choose a MCP as their Medi-Cal provider.